Updated on October 17th, 2024 by Felix Martinez

 However, compared to other trusts of this type we have analyzed, we anticipate that the scope for distribution growth is relatively restricted due to the paucity of new restaurant openings and the possible saturation of the brand.

 Consequently, investors should prepare for the bulk of their returns to come from the dividend.
-Taking this into account, we believe the fund will not achieve annualized returns exceeding the mid-to-high single digits, in line with its current dividend yield.
+Taking this into account, we believe the fund will not achieve annualized returns exceeding the mid-to-high single digits, which is in line with its current dividend yield.

 Don’t miss the resources below for more monthly dividend stock investing research.